tarwn/lessthandot-hugo/blogs/content/posts/2012-09-05-calculating-week-to-date-values.md

 </p>

 <p class="MsoNormal">
-  <span style="font-family: verdana,geneva;">If you would like to see this in action, I’ve created a version of this in PowerPivot.
+  <span style="font-family: verdana,geneva;">If you would like to see this in action, I've created a version of this in PowerPivot.
 You can download it <a href="https://skydrive.live.com/redir?resid=B33397EE4D528C9A!9620" target="_blank">here</a>.</span>
 </p>

 <p class="MsoNormal">